Brain-Development-and-Disorders-Lab/bbox_controller/README.md

 - Use keyboard controls for testing (see Simulation section below)
 - Check logs in `src/device/logs/device.log` for hardware initialization messages

-## Control Panel
+## Dashboard

-The control panel facilitates wireless monitoring and control via Websockets.
-To launch the control panel, run `./start.sh`, located in the `control_panel` directory.
+The dashboard facilitates wireless monitoring and control via Websockets.
+To launch the dashboard, run `./start.sh`, located in the `dashboard` directory.

 Use the *Connection* frame to connect to the device using an IP address and port number.
 The *Console* frame shows the live console output from the device.
 The *Input Status* frame shows the current state of the device IO with low latency.
 The *Test Status* frame allows the IO to be tested, specifically the water delivery, levers, and the IR beam.